The Puppy Mag is an Amazon associate and earns a commission for qualifying purchases. More info

 This is likely due to Pitbulls having a long history of being bred to fight other dogs, whereas Dobermans were used primarily as guard dogs, protecting against strangers and other people.

 Of course, nothing is set in stone, and every dog varies.
-Some Pitbulls may be far less aggressive than any given Doberman.

 Ultimately, aggressiveness is dictated by the way individual dogs are raised and the kinds of early-on socialization training each dog has received.